ELECTRONICA-2501/ELECTRONICA-2501.github.io/README.md

 # ::HELLO::

-### My name is Sal Jimenez and I am a computer engineering undergrad, DreamUS Scholar, SHPE & IEEE Memeber, and an ambitious learner.
+## My name is Sal Jimenez and I am a computer engineering undergrad, DreamUS Scholar, SHPE & IEEE Memeber, and an ambitious learner.

-### My background is centered around where Hardware and Software intertwine.
-Operating Systems, Machine Learning and Computer ### architecture are what really interest me.
+## My background is centered around where Hardware and Software intertwine.
+Operating Systems, Machine Learning, and Computer architecture are what really interest me.

-### Some of my past and current projects are:
+## Some of my past and current projects are:

 - 3D printed Augmented Reality Headset, where I was the hardware lead.
 I helped in spearheading the design, research, integration, testing and troubleshooting for this project.
 I led a team of software and electrical engineers to construct an AR headset capable of object detection for helping elderly in assisted driving.
 We placed 4th our of 40 teams for this engineering hackathon.
 (Thank you IIT & Grainger for this opportunity!)
   Here are some pictures